Get answers to common questions about scheduling guided reading groups!

 You’ll also want to think about your lowest group.
 I advise starting each day’s guided reading time with that group – this way you’re sure to meet with them.
 They need you the most.

 I hope this quick post answered some common questions about guided reading.
 Do you have more questions?
-Be sure to join the waitlist for our online course, Teaching Every Reader!
+Be sure to sign up for a free sample of our online course, Teaching Every Reader!